Semna Despatches: Semna Forts

-Egyptian attitudes towards Nubians was based more on stereotypes and religious feeling then actual facts.
+Egyptian attitudes towards Nubians was based more on stereotypes and religious feeling than actual facts.
 The Egyptians saw the outside world as one being of disorder which must be controlled to preserve Maat (or order) with this extending to outside country's particularly Nubia.
 Because the Egyptians saw Nubia as disordered its people were considered disordered and therefore it was good to destroy and control them as we see in the Boundary Stela of Senusret III.
 We can see in the Semna Despatches the Egyptians upholding Maat by keeping the Nubians out.

 Discovery

 The Semna Despatches were found in a Theban tomb which was below the Mortuary Temple of Ramesses II by J.E.Quibell in 1895–1896.
 The Despatches were found in a wooden box in a very poor state of decomposition with estimates that around two thirds of the Papyri having been already lost when Quibell found them.
 The Despatches suffered another mishap as when they were being hoisted out of the tomb they fell from the basket back down the shaft potentially damaging more of the already fragile papyri.
 After Quibell got them back to England they sat on a shelf in the Edwards Library at University College, London until they were given to the esteemed Egyptologist Alan Gardiner to preserve and publish around 1900.